Pediatric Advanced Life Support Exam A Answers

 Stay Calm Under Pressure High‑stakes scenarios can trigger anxiety; deep‑breathing and short mental pauses keep your decision‑making sharp.

-make use of the “ABC” Hierarchy Even when multiple crises coexist, prioritizing airway, breathing, and circulation first stabilizes the patient and often resolves secondary issues.
+use the “ABC” Hierarchy Even when multiple crises coexist, prioritizing airway, breathing, and circulation first stabilizes the patient and often resolves secondary issues.

 Conclusion